Bishma/blog/content/posts/mrhomn.md

 #### Face detection

-Nothing creepy, but if we have non-cloud door cams I can have MrHome only send notifications if it identifies a human in the camera's view when a motion detection triggers.
+If we have non-cloud door cams I can have MrHome only send notifications if it identifies a human in the camera's view when a motion detection triggers, avoiding some false positives.
 And if I can get it to recognize ~~my many enemies~~ friends then I can ~~launch countermeasures~~ play harp music... or something.

 #### Routine Detection

-This is a half-baked idea at this point, but I'd like to have MrHomn be able to do something like:
+This is a half-baked idea at this point; I'd like to have MrHomn be able to do something like:

 * Detect a recurring change to my day-to-day routine
 * Generate an automation change proposal based on the new behavior